 To help consumers better understand the new calorie listings in the context of a total daily diet, FDA is also requiring restaurants to include a statement on menus and menu boards reminding consumers that “2,000 calories a day is used for general nutrition advice, but calorie needs vary.”

 For menus and menu boards targeted to children, FDA is also permitting the statement "1,200 to 1,400 calories a day is used for general nutrition advice for children ages 4 to 8 years and 1,400 to 2,000 calories a day for children ages 9 to 13 years, but calorie needs vary."

-As you may know, the Nutrition Facts Label on packaged foods and beverages uses 2,000 calories as a reference amount for some daily values.
+As you may know, the Nutrition Facts label on packaged foods and beverages uses 2,000 calories as a reference amount for some daily values.
 However, not everyone should consume 2,000 calories per day.
-In fact, your calorie needs may be higher or lower and will depend on your age, gender, and physical activity level.
+In fact, your calorie needs may be higher or lower and will depend on your age, gender, height, weight, and physical activity level.
 To determine your personal calorie needs, visit www.choosemyplate.gov.

 Why Are Calories Important?

 Calories are important in managing your weight.
-Whether you are trying to lose, gain, or maintain weight, the key is to balance the number of calories you consume with the number of calories your body uses (“burns”).
-Consuming too many calories can contribute to a variety of health issues, such as obesity and chronic diseases like cardiovascular disease and type 2 diabetes.
+To achieve or maintain a healthy body weight, balance the number of calories you eat and drink with the number of calories you burn during physical activity and through your body’s metabolic processes.
+Consuming too many calories can contribute to a variety of health issues, such as cardiovascular disease, type 2 diabetes, and obesity.

 Follow this simple tip to size up calories when comparing and choosing individual menu and vending machine items:

 - 100 calories per serving is MODERATE